-The Engineering Career Center has developed the following policies to ensure that Cullen College Engineering students are treated fairly and are being recruited for viable positions.
+The Engineering Career Center’s recruiting policies are in place to safeguard Cullen College Engineering students and make sure they are treated fairly and are being recruited for valid employment positions.
 Employers recruiting at the University of Houston are expected to abide by and adhere to the employment rules and regulations of the National Association of Colleges and Employers (NACE) Principals for Professional Practice, the U.S. Equal Employment Opportunity Commission, the Fair Labor Standards Act, and the Texas Workforce Commission.

 General Recruiting Policies

-Our full range of services is primarily available to employers who recruit candidates for their own organization and they provide salaried or hourly-based positions.
+Our services are available to employers who recruit candidates for their own organization and that provide salaried or hourly-based positions.

 Babysitting or Other Private In-Home Employment:

-We do not post babysitting jobs, personal tutors, or positions where a student would be required to work out of a private residence (house, apartment, condo, etc).
+We do not post babysitting jobs, personal tutors, or positions where a student would be required to work out of a private residence (e.g. house, apartment, condo, townhome).

 Employers and individuals offering employment/entrepreneurial opportunities must pay a base salary equal to or greater than the federal minimum wage and comply with federal, state and local regulations.
-Positions that provide a base salary in addition to commission are acceptable if the jobs offer the salary component for at least six months to one year.
+Positions that provide a base salary in addition to commission are acceptable if the job offers the salary component for at least six months to one year.

 Upfront Product Purchase: